 Cabling

-Cabling is typically twisted pair, like Category 5e or 6 for Ethernet up to 1 Gbps over 100 meters, though fiber optic links (e.g., OM3 multimode) are common for higher speeds like 10 Gbps or longer distances.
+Cabling is typically twisted pair, like Category 5e or 6 for Ethernet up to 1 Gbps over 100 meters, though fiber optic links are common for higher speeds like 10 Gbps or longer distances (OM3 multimode supports 10 Gbps at up to 300 meters; OM4 extends that to 550 meters).
 Wireless implementations also fit the star model, with Wi-Fi access points acting as the central hub for client devices.

 This flexibility in media contrasts sharply with the rigidity of bus topology's coaxial backbone or ring topology's sequential wiring, giving star networks an edge in modern deployments where diverse hardware and protocols (e.g., TCP/IP, Modbus) coexist.